 Toss a cannonball and win some prizes…

-The sixth Irish Road Bowling Tournament will be held near Florence, Montana on July 30, 2016 on the walking trail.
+The seventh Irish Road Bowling Tournament will be held near Florence, Montana on July 29, 2017 on the walking trail.
 Park at the Carlton Creek Park and Ride (about mile marker 78).
 Follow the signs from there a short ways along the walking trail to the starting point.
 The course continues on the walking trail and is a little less than a mile (which is shorter than last year for those of you who participated).
 It is a fun course with just enough curves and small hills to keep it interesting.

 Irish Road Bowling 101